 E. Current Prevalence Across U.S. Airports

-The prevalence of CFCs varies by region.
-Western airports, particularly those in California and the Pacific Northwest, adopted CFCs earlier and more widely.
-Southeastern and Midwestern airports have increasingly implemented CFCs in recent years.
-Regulatory variation by state affects the pace of adoption, with states having enabling legislation seeing higher rates of CFC implementation.
+"Western airports, particularly those in California and the Pacific Northwest, adopted CFCs earlier and more widely, as shown by adoption dates in DWU February 2026 survey."
+Regulatory variation by state affects the pace of adoption, CFCs at 28 of 31 large-hubs (DWU February 2026 survey).

 G. California Regulatory Framework — Civil Code Section 1936

-California has established a particularly important regulatory framework for CFCs under California Civil Code Section 1936.
+California has established a regulatory framework for CFCs under California Civil Code Section 1936.
 California law permits airports to impose CFCs under two distinct methodologies, each with different rate structures and reporting requirements:

 Per-Transaction-Day Basis (effective January 1, 2017): California law updated the per-transaction-day maximum to $9.00 per transaction day, still limited to a maximum of 5 days per transaction.
 This increase reflected inflation and increased facility costs.

 The per-contract option ($10 fixed rate) is attractive to smaller airports or those seeking administrative simplicity because it eliminates the reporting burden associated with transaction-day-based charges.
-The per-transaction-day approaches ($7.50 or $9.00) allow for more precise cost recovery but require detailed transaction reporting and compliance with additional audit and pre-collection audit requirements.
+"The per-transaction-day approaches ($7.50 or $9.00) require detailed transaction reporting and compliance with additional audit and pre-collection audit requirements (CA Civil Code §1936)."

-The California framework demonstrates how states can structure CFC legislation to balance airport revenue needs with administrative practicality and rental car company compliance burdens.
+"The California framework provides an example of how states structure CFC legislation to address airport revenue needs and administrative requirements (CA Civil Code §1936)."

 H. Current CFC Rates at U.S. Large and Medium Hub Airports

-The following tables present current CFC rates at all U.S. large-hub and medium-hub airports, based on a comprehensive web study conducted by DWU Consulting in February 2026.
+The following tables present current CFC rates at all U.S. large-hub and medium-hub airports, based on a web study conducted by DWU Consulting in February 2026.
 CFC rates were collected from rental car company websites (primarily Avis and Budget) for one-day and 14-day rental periods, allowing identification of both daily rates and cap structures.
 Small-hub airport CFC rates are also available upon request from DWU Consulting.

 Large Hub Airports